-Because qualified immunity is a federal judicial creation, only the U.S. Supreme Court or Congress can end the doctrine for federal constitutional challenges.
+Because qualified immunity is a federal creation, only the U.S. Supreme Court or Congress can end it.
 But state legislators can address accountability in another way.

 What can state legislators do?

 The Institute for Justice offers PECRA—state legislation that creates a new cause of action to vindicate constitutional rights in state courts.
-It guarantees that if citizens must follow the law, governments must follow the Constitution.
+It guarantees that if citizens must follow the law, state and local government officials must follow the Constitution.

-PECRA takes the well-established legal concept of vicarious liability and applies it to state and municipal government employers.
-Today, vicarious liability ensures that private employers take responsibility for their employees’ actions.
+PECRA takes the well-established legal concept of respondeat superior–a form of vicarious liability–and applies it to state and municipal government employers.
+Today, this concept ensures that private employers take responsibility for their employees.
 When private employees commit wrongs within the scope of their employment, victims can sue their employers.
-For example, an injured person can sue a pizza company for the damages its delivery driver causes.
+For example, an injured person can sue a pizza company for the harm its delivery driver causes.

-If government employees violate constitution rights within the scope of employment, the government stands behind the employees’ actions.
+If state or local government employees violate constitution rights within the scope of employment, PECRA requires that governments stand behind their employees’ official actions.
 This incentivizes governments to take responsibility for hiring, training, managing and disciplining employees the way private employers do.
 PECRA does not create personal liability for government employees nor does it affect criminal prosecutions.

-By applying a doctrine honed through centuries of common law, PECRA ensures a remedy for individuals whose rights are violated.
+By applying a legal concept honed through centuries of common law, PECRA ensures a remedy for individuals whose rights are violated.